fscatox/socv-step2/README.md

           mode.

         * [`src/tb/p4_adder/Coverage.svh`](src/tb/p4_adder/Coverage.svh) - base coverage collector
-          class.
-Tests can use the factory to override with a child class that includes stimulus-specific covergroups.
+          abstract class.
+Tests must use the factory to override with a child class that includes stimulus-specific covergroups and implements the `sample()` callback.

         * [`src/tb/p4_adder/Printer.svh`](src/tb/p4_adder/Printer.svh) - listens on the monitor
           analysis port and prints the broadcasted transactions to the screen and to a file.
 Quiet